BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Introduction

 \section{Introduction}

-Graph outlier detection (OD) is a key machine learning (ML) task with many applications, including social network spammer detection \cite{ye2015discovering}, sensor fault detection \cite{gaddam2020detecting}, financial fraudster identification \cite{dou2020enhancing}, and defense on graph adversarial attacks~\cite{ioannidis2021unveiling}.
-Different from classical outlier detection on tabular data and time-series data, graph outlier detection faces additional challenges: (1) complex data structure carries richer information, and thus more powerful ML models are needed to learn informative representations and (2) with more complex ML models, it often incurs higher training difficulty and more extensive memory consumption \cite{jia2020improving}, posing challenges for time-critical (i.e., low time budget) and resource-sensitive (e.g., limited GPU memory) applications.
+Outlier detection (OD) on a graph refers to the task of identifying which nodes in the graph are outliers.
+This is a key machine learning (ML) problem that arises in many applications, such as social network spammer detection~\cite{ye2015discovering}, sensor fault detection~\cite{gaddam2020detecting}, financial fraudster identification~\cite{dou2020enhancing}, and defense against graph adversarial attacks~\cite{ioannidis2021unveiling}.
+Unlike classical OD on tabular and time-series data, graph OD has additional challenges: (1) the graph data structure in general carries richer information, and thus more powerful ML models are needed to learn informative representations, and (2) with more complex ML models, training can be more computationally expensive in terms of both running time and memory consumption \cite{jia2020improving,lai2020policy}, posing challenges for time-critical (i.e., low time budget) and resource-sensitive (e.g., limited GPU memory) applications.